LordA2117/Email-Hunter/README.md

 It is better to create a virtual environment for the project.

 To run the project first change your working directory to the project folder and then run `python hunter.py`

+Run the project in the admin admin account just to be safe.